 Can I qualify for life insurance if I’ve suffered from a Transient Ischemic Attack (TIA) or Mini Stroke?

-Given the fact that Transient Ischemic Attacks or Mini Strokes are quite common and usually the affects of having one go away after about 24 hours, it’s safe to say that most top ranked life insurance companies aren’t all that concerned about that fact that an individual has suffered from one.
+Given the fact that Transient Ischemic Attacks or Mini Strokes are pretty standard and usually the effects of having one go away after about 24 hours, it’s safe to say that most top-ranked life insurance companies aren’t all that concerned about the fact that an individual has suffered from one.

-For this reason, we wanted to take a moment and discuss exactly what a Transient Ischemic Attack is as well as highlight some of the most common symptoms/complications so that we might be able to gain a better idea of what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+Instead, the insurance companies will be more concerned about “why” one individual might be more prone to suffer from one than any condition from another.
+For this reason, we wanted to take a moment to discuss exactly what a Transient Ischemic Attack is and highlight some of the most common symptoms/complications so that we might gain a better idea of what a life insurance underwriter will be looking for when making their decision about your life insurance application.

 Transient Ischemic Attack or Mini Stroke Defined:

-A Transient Ischemic Attack (TIA) or “Mini” Stroke is a stroke that last only a few minutes.
-It usually occurs, when the blood supply to a particular part (any part) of the brain is momentarily blocked.
-As a result, an individual will begin experience symptoms similar to a “full blown” stroke only in these cases, the symptoms will not last long.
+A Transient Ischemic Attack (TIA) or “Mini” Stroke is a stroke that lasts only a few minutes.
+It usually occurs when the blood supply to a particular part (any part) of the brain is momentarily blocked.
+As a result, an individual will begin experiencing symptoms similar to a “full-blown stroke, but in these cases, the symptoms will not last long.

 Common symptoms may include:

-- Weakness, numbness or paralysis one side of the body.
+- Weakness, numbness, or paralysis on one side of the body.

 - Slurred or garbled speech,